Thomas-Bushido/Thomas-Bushido/README.md

-# 👋 Hi, Bonjour!
+# 👋 Hello!

-I'm Thomas PEREIRA, a junior full stack developper from France.
+I'm Thomas PEREIRA, a junior full stack developer from France.

 🎓 Currently training as a Full Stack Java Developer
 💼 Looking for an apprenticeship or full-time position starting September 2025